JuliaInterop/MATLAB.jl/README.md

 The `MATLAB.jl` package provides an interface for using [MATLAB™](http://www.mathworks.com/products/matlab/) from the [Julia language](http://julialang.org).
 You cannot use `MATLAB.jl` without having purchased and installed a copy of MATLAB™ from [MathWorks](http://www.mathworks.com/).
 This package is available free of charge and in no way replaces or alters any functionality of MathWorks's MATLAB product.

-[Julia](http://julialang.org) is a technical computing language, which relies on LLVM to achieve efficiency comparable to C. As a young language, many useful functions are still lacking.
+[Julia](http://julialang.org) is a technical computing language.
 This package allows users to call MATLAB functions from within Julia, thus making it easier to use the sheer amount of toolboxes available in MATLAB.

-### Overview
+## Overview

 Generally, this package is comprised of two aspects: